Paycheck Protection Program Loan & Forgiveness Guidance

 - Delinquencies resulting from impacts of COVID-19 will not be reported to the credit reporting agencies.

 - Access to loan programs through FNB’s strong partnership with I-Bank and Small Business Loan Administration (SBA).
 More information on the SBA's Economic Injury Disaster Loans found here.

 - Deposit Account Assistance

 - Waiver of all Overdraft/Non-Sufficient Funds fees for all business and consumer customers for a period of 60 days (may be extended if economic circumstances dictate).
-This waiver is automatic; customers do not need to request the waiver.
+This waiver is automatic for qualifying customers; you will not need to request the waiver.

 - Increased Debit Card Limits for most consumer clients.

-- As a member of the MoneyPass ATM Network, FNB deposit customers have access to surcharge-free ATMs at over 50 locations within the Bank’s local footprint and hundreds more throughout the state.
+- As a member of the MoneyPass ATM Network, First Northern Bank deposit customers have access to surcharge-free ATMs at over 50 locations within the Bank’s local footprint and hundreds more throughout the state.

 - Waiver of Early Withdrawal Charges for customers wishing to withdraw funds from their Certificates of Deposit.